Richmal Mangnall: Later life and death

 Details of life at Crofton House school appear in an unpublished childhood diary of Elizabeth Firth (born 1797 at Thornton, near Bradford).
-It was her recommendation that persuaded Patrick Brontë to send his daughters Elizabeth and Mary there for a short semester from September-December 1823.
+It was her recommendation that persuaded Patrick Brontë to send his daughters Maria and Elizabeth there for a short period from September-December 1823, before finding it too expensive.
 A later account of English social history recalls it as "one of the best known girls' schools" and states, "Here the girls learnt some literature, which consisted of Scott's longer poems and The Vicar of Wakefield, read aloud by Miss Mangnall herself, geography, spelling, the catechism, and a little pencil drawing.
 For bad spelling the young ladies were invariably sent to bed."

 Miss Mangnall took over at Crofton about 1808 and supported her two unmarried sisters, Eliza and Sarah, from her successful school and publishing earnings.
 She continued to head it until her death there on 1 May 1820 "after a severe illness, which was borne with the utmost Christian resignation."
 She was buried in Crofton churchyard near her "inestimable friend" Elizabeth Fayrer (1782-1816).
 Fayrer was another teacher at Crofton (also mentioned in the Firth Journals) and the two have been described as "kindred spirits" and referred to each other as "dearest friends".
 In Mangnall's will she requested "to be interred in the same grave with my friend Elizabeth Fayrer in Crofton Church Yard."
 Her headstone reads, "Sacred to the Memory / of / Richmal Mangnall / of Crofton Hall / who departed this life on / May day 1820 // Ah when shall spring / visit the mouldering Urn / of Virtue Knowledge / Friendship naught / remain save her / blest soul now fled / to Realms of Bliss."

 In 2013 a British Blue Plaque was dedicated to Richmal Mangnall by the Wakefield Civic Society.